Cusco is for sure one of my favorite places in the world.

 I had the opportunity to go there twice and fell more in love with the city each time.

 Besides being the base to visit Machu Picchu, Cusco has everything from archeological sites and museums to breathtaking views and delicious food.
 It’s packed with things to do and see friendly locals and has a vibrant nightlife.

-Also, it’s a great place to learn Spanish and to start exploring South America.
+Also, it’s a great place to learn Spanish and to start exploring one of the best travel destinations in South America.

 In this guide, you will find all the best things to do in Cusco, Peru.

 Plan your Perfect trip to Cusco